-- Always wear personal protective equipment that is appropriate for the material being handled.
-Follow trade association guidelines. - Always operate the lifter under conditions approved for its design (see INTENDED USE: OPERATING ENVIRONMENT). - Never operate a lifter that is damaged, malfunctioning, or missing parts. - Never operate a lifter if the sealing edge of any vacuum pad is cut or otherwise damaged. - Never remove or obscure warning labels. - Never operate a lifter if the Maximum Load Capacity or any warning appears to be missing or obscured. - Always make certain the contact surfaces of the load and all vacuum pads are clean prior to attaching the pads (see MAINTENANCE: VACUUM PAD MAINTENANCE). - Never exceed the Maximum Load Capacity or attempt to lift loads that the lifter is not designed for (see INTENDED USE: LOAD CHARACTERISTICS). - Never attempt to lift cracked or broken glass with this lifter. - Always position the vacuum pads correctly on the load prior to lifting (see OPERATION: TO ATTACH THE PADS TO A LOAD). - Never lift a load when any vacuum indicator shows inadequate vacuum. - Never touch the vacuum release controls during a lift.
-This may result in loss of vacuum and release of the load. - Never allow people to ride on the lifter or the load being lifted. - Never lift a load higher than necessary or leave suspended loads unattended. - Never lift a load over people. - Always keep other personnel far enough away from the lifter to avoid injury in the event of an unexpected load release. - Always place the power control in the inactive position and, when possible, disconnect the power source before opening any enclosure on the lifter.
-(Only applicable to powered lifters) - Always remember that modifications to the lifter could compromise its safety.
-Wood's Powr-Grip cannot be responsible for the safety of a lifter that has been modified by others.
+Always wear personal protective equipment that is appropriate for the material being handled.
+Follow trade association guidelines.

+Always operate the lifter under conditions approved for its design (see INTENDED USE: OPERATING ENVIRONMENT).

+Never operate a lifter that is damaged, malfunctioning, or missing parts.

+Never operate a lifter if the sealing edge of any vacuum pad is cut or otherwise damaged.

+Never remove or obscure warning labels.

+Never operate a lifter if the Load Capacity or any warning appears to be missing or obscured.

+Always make certain the contact surfaces of the load and all vacuum pads are clean prior to applying the pads (see MAINTENANCE: VACUUM PAD MAINTENANCE).

+Never exceed the Load Capacity or attempt to lift loads the lifter is not designed for (see INTENDED USE: LOAD CHARACTERISTICS).

+Never attempt to lift cracked or broken glass with this lifter.

+Always position the vacuum pads correctly on the load prior to lifting (see OPERATION: To APPLY THE PADS TO A LOAD).

+Never lift a load when any vacuum indicator shows inadequate vacuum.

+Never touch the vacuum release controls during a lift.
+This may result in loss of vacuum and release of the load.

+Never allow people to ride on the lifter or the load being lifted.

+Never lift a load higher than necessary or leave suspended loads unattended.

+Never lift a load over people.

+Always keep other personnel far enough away from the lifter to avoid injury in the event of an unexpected load release.

+Always place the power control in the inactive position and, when possible, disconnect the power source before opening any enclosure on the lifter.
+(Only applicable to powered lifters)

+Always remember that modifications to the lifter may compromise its safety.
+Wood's Powr-Grip cannot be responsible for the safety of a lifter that has been modified by the customer.
 For consultation, contact Wood's Powr-Grip (see LIMITED WARRANTY).

+If the lifter is equipped with a Remote Control System, never operate the lifter remotely unless there is clear communication about intended actions (eg, releasing load) with all personnel near the lift.
+In addition, the operator must visually verify the status of the lifter and load prior to remote operations.